rumca-js/RSS-Link-Database-2022/2022/11/2022-11-01/https.hnrss.orgfrontpage_entries.md

-# Source Hacker News - frontpage, Source URL:https://hnrss.org/frontpage, Source language: en-US
+# Source:Hacker News - frontpage, URL:https://hnrss.org/frontpage, language:en-US

 ## Rise of Generative AI will be comparable to the rise of CGI in the early 90s
  - [https://sarharibhakti.substack.com/p/rise-of-generative-ai-will-be-comparable](https://sarharibhakti.substack.com/p/rise-of-generative-ai-will-be-comparable)